-Qatar defiant as demands deadline approaches
+Qatar gets extra 48 hours to meet Saudi demands

 Qatari citizens were expelled from Saudi Arabia, Bahrain and the UAE, and those countries also banned their own citizens from entering Qatar.

-Al-Thani reportedly hailed Iran as an "Islamic power" and criticized US President Donald Trump's policy towards Tehran on a news website.
+Al-Thani reportedly hailed Iran as an "Islamic power" and criticized US President Donald Trump's policy toward Tehran on a news website.

-Qatar said the website was hacked and US officials later told CNN that US investigators believe Russian hackers were behind it.
+Qatar said the website was hacked, and US officials later told CNN that US investigators believe Russian hackers were behind it.

-US officials said the goal of the Russians appeared to be creation of a rift among the US and its allies.
+US officials said the goal of the Russians appeared to be the creation of a rift among the US and its allies.

 Saudi Arabia and Iran are at odds over a number of regional issues, including Iran's nuclear program and what Saudis see as Tehran's growing influence in the kingdom's sphere of influence, especially in Syria, Lebanon and neighboring Yemen.